techidaily/site-facebook/source/_posts/expert-tips-for-optimizing-facebooks-memory-tool.md

 Close

  To save pictures on your phone, open the image and tap the three dots.
 Then tap**Save Photo** .
 Facebook does not offer the option to download a video.
-However, you can[download your Facebook videos through several other methods](https://www.makeuseof.com/tag/3-ways-to-download-videos-from-facebook-si/) .
+However, you can [download your Facebook videos through several other methods](https://www.makeuseof.com/tag/3-ways-to-download-videos-from-facebook-si/) .
 You can also take a screenshot to save the memory on your phone.

  If you want to delete unwanted memories, select**Delete** from the menu.
 This removes the post permanently.